zallison/sauron-goodies/README.md

+# EDIT 2020
+# This is long obsolete and has been merged into the [Sauron](https://github.com/djcb/sauron) base package.
+Please submit issues or pull requests there.

 # sauron-goodies
 Goodies for the Sauron logger for emacs

 # Description
-A collection of useful packages and functions for use with the [Sauron](https://github.com/djcb/sauron) logging system for emacs.
+A collection of useful packages and functions for use with the c logging system for emacs.

 # Packages
 * sauron-tail